tus/tus-resumable-upload-protocol/protocol.md

 A Client MAY include the `Upload-Checksum` header in a `PATCH` request.
 Once the entire request has been received, the Server MUST verify the uploaded chunk against the provided checksum using the specified algorithm.
+Depending on the result the Server MAY respond with one of the following status code:
+1) `400 Bad Request` if the checksum algorithm is not supported by the server,
+2) `460 Checksum Mismatch` if the checksums mismatch or
+3) `204 No Content` if the checksums match and the processing of the data succeeded.
-If the verification succeeds, the Server MUST process the data as usual.
-In the case of mismatching checksums, the Server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status.
-In addition the upload and its offset MUST NOT be updated.
+In the first two cases the uploaded chunk MUST be discarded, and the upload and its offset MUST NOT be updated.

 The Server MUST support at least support the SHA1 checksum algorithm identified by `sha1`.